How to Sell on Facebook (Ultimate Guide for 2021)

 The Facebook Marketplace is similar to the popular Craigslist platform in many ways.
 Facebook offers the added benefit of connecting to friends and friends of friends instead of strangers.

 You aren’t able to buy or sell directly from the Marketplace, so there’s no shopping cart or fees.
 Facebook doesn’t have any role in the payment or delivery of items.
-If you want to start selling, but you’re not ready to open a store, this could be a great option for you.
+If you want to start selling, but you’re not ready to open a store or run a full online business, this could be a great option for you.

 It’s like a digital garage sale.
 You post your items and members of your local community will get in touch if they want to make a purchase.